 Giving the example of the Checkout.com platform, Casas shared how a central stored value account acts as the connective tissue, holding money collected from incoming customer payments that can be pushed out to fund outgoing payments made through virtual cards.

-For agencies, there are several benefits to this model such as reducing the time for the payout funding as much as possible, and reducing operational costs by digitizing all of your payout operational processes.
-Finally you can also benefit from easier reporting, increased security, and financial protection from the scheme rules and regulations.
+For agencies, there are several benefits to this model such as reducing the time for the payout funding as much as possible, and reducing operational costs by digitizing payout operational processes.
+Finally, you can also benefit from easier reporting, increased security, and financial protection from the scheme rules and regulations.

 By harmonizing the payment experience with the booking experience, “you can offer a seamless payment experience for the consumer and avoiding multiple charges or potential foreign exchange costs.”

-While virtual cards by nature, allow you more security than traditional cards, Casas emphasized how you will need to complement this with a mechanism of dynamic controls that can prevent you over expanding and can prevent misuse of the card.
+While virtual cards provide greater security than traditional cards, Casas emphasized that you'll need a mechanism of dynamic controls that can prevent you over-expanding while defending against card misuse.

-You can even define groups of controls that you can dynamically apply at any stage of the life cycle of the card.
-Giving you the required flexibility to, for example, apply changes in the event that you detect fraud.
+You can even define groups of controls that you can apply at any stage of the card's lifecycle.
+This gives you the required flexibility to apply changes if you detect fraud.

 Read more: Virtual card issuing for travel: How to transform your B2B payments